francisknight/cppbestpractices/01-Preface.md

 # Preface

+### Preface to the original version by Jason Turner
 C++ Best Practices: A Forkable Coding Standards Document

 This document is meant to be a collaborative discussion of the best practices in C++.
 It complements books such as *Effective C++* (Meyers) and *C++ Coding Standards* (Alexandrescu, Sutter).
 We fill in some of the lower level details that they don't discuss and provide specific stylistic recommendations while also discussing how to ensure overall code quality.